dtikhonov/talks/netdev-0x14/lsquic-slides.md

 - Historical or strategic?
 - Optimization: write-through

-# Connection
-- Created, managed, and destroyed by engine
-- Client initiates connection; object created before handshake is successful.
-- Server: by the time user code gets the connection object, the handshake has already been completed
-- Can have many streams during lifetime

-# Stream
-- Belongs to a connection
-- Bidirectional
-- Usually corresponds to request/response exchange -- depending on
-  the application protocol
-- API tries to mimic socket
-  - But one can only take it so far

 # Include files

-A single include file, contains all the necessary LSQUIC declarations:

 ```c
   #include "lsquic.h"
 ```

+- This single include file contains all the necessary LSQUIC declarations.
-It pulls in auxiliary `lsquic_types.h`
+- It pulls in auxiliary `lsquic_types.h`.

 # Library initialization

-Before the first engine object is instantiated, the library must be initialized.

 ```c
   /* Example from tut.c */